dima91/ap-summaries/Summaries.md

 - are provided as binary units, without source code

 **Basic concepts of component model**

-- *Component interface*: describes the operationsthat a component implements and that other components may use
+- *Component interface*: describes the operations that a component implements and that other components may use
 - *Composition mechanism*: the manner which different components can be composed to work together to accomplish some tasks
 - *Component platform*: a platform for the development and execution components